Requirements for Flight Preparation

 - the date and/or air time of scheduled maintenance tasks for aircraft posted on the Aircraft Status Display have not been exceeded;

-- knowledge of any current deferred aircraft defects.
+- they have knowledge of any current deferred aircraft defects.

 - Oil shall be added when the indicated quantity is at or below the following: in the case of the Cessna 150/152, add at 5 quarts U.S.; in the case of the Piper Cherokee and Piper Seneca, add at 6 quarts U.S.